Drachen Fire: Construction and opening

 On July 5, 1991, Busch Gardens Williamsburg announced that a new steel roller coaster would be added to the park in 1992.
 Built by Arrow Dynamics, the ride would be located towards the back of the park next to Big Bad Wolf.
 The ride would be named Drachen Fire, after the word for "dragon" in German.
 It would become the park's third major roller coaster.
 The attraction would feature six inversions, as well as other elements like a camelback hump and a cutback.
 The ride's 60 ft trains would feature a sleek aerodynamic style design and wraparound bucket seats.
-That year, the Anheuser-Busch Entertainment Corporation announced a myriad of upcoming attractions for their various amusement parks.
+That year, the Anheuser-Busch Entertainment Corporation announced a myriad upcoming attractions for their various amusement parks.
 Keith M. Kasen, then General Manager for Busch Gardens Williamsburg, commented on the addition of Drachen Fire for the 1992 season stating, "Anheuser-Busch has shown a commitment to reinvestment and making a real strong quality statement."

 Construction of Drachen Fire began in the fall of 1991, which was filmed for its upcoming marketing campaign.
 Footage of the design, construction, and testing process of Drachen Fire was later documented in a 1993 PBS special of their NOVA program, titled "Roller Coaster".
 Construction of the new coaster was completed in early 1992, placing it on schedule to open the same year on April 4.
 Busch Gardens heavily marketed the new ride in what was identified as the park's biggest promotional campaign in over a decade dating back to Loch Ness Monster in 1978.
 The tagline marketed for the ride was "Feel the Heat".

 The park hired comedian Dana Carvey to meet and greet visitors, as well as cut the ribbon at a special preview opening ceremony on April 3, 1992.
 After six or seven successful runs during the preview event, a train stalled on the lift hill forcing passengers to evacuate.
 During the downtime, Carvey offered an impromptu stand-up comedy routine to entertain the crowd and keep guests occupied.
 When the ride resumed operation, another train stalled on the lift hill again forcing the park to close the ride for the remainder of the evening.
 For its official opening to the public the following day, Drachen Fire remained closed all morning and eventually opened midday.